L. Jaya Sudha

 L. Jaya Sudha, also known as L. Jayasudha and L. Jayasudha Lakshmikanthan, (born 19 June 1975) is an Indian politician and was a member of the 14th Tamil Nadu Legislative Assembly from the Polur constituency.
 She represented the All India Anna Dravida Munnetra Kazhagam party.
 The party allocated her seat to C. M. Murugan to contest in the 2016 elections.

+She became MLA for the second time winning the 2026 Tamil Nadu Legislative Assembly election from Aarani Assembly constituency.

 Sudha was born on 19 June 1975 in Polur.
 She has a BA degree and is married with three children.